Collage of three D.C. plates.

 The determination of exactly when and for how long D.C. vanity plates were issued and used with no jurisdiction name is presently impossible due to uncertainties as to exactly when certain changes were made to them and when stickers of particular registration years ceased to be issued in favor of stickers of the following year.
 However, we know enough to speculate that only a small quantity of them were used only for, at most, about 14 months.
 If you consider how relatively few vehicles were registered in Washington, D.C. in the late 1960s, then speculate as to what small percentage of private passenger vehicle owners chose to purchase vanity plates, and then consider that what resulted in these no-name plates being issued was only the purchase of a new personalized registration (not any renewals) during a mid-winter period of what may have been as short as a few weeks, it becomes evident that we're discussing a very small number of plates, possibly not even 50 sets.

-It is important to understand that the date shown on D.C plates and stickers of this era indicates the registration expiration (not issuance) date.
+It is important to understand that the date shown on D.C. plates and stickers of this era indicates the registration expiration (not issuance) date.
 For example, personalized plates bearing the white-on-green strip sticker marked 3-31-68 were valid for use from April 1, 1967, through March 31, 1968.
 More theoretical, because we don't know the facts, is the premise that at some point prior to March 31, stickers (or plates, if applicable) marked "3-31" of any registration year would stop being issued in favor of stickers of the following year.
 For example, if someone obtained a new personalized plate in Nov. or Dec. of 1967 it came with a white-on-green 3-31-68 sticker.
 But what if a motorist obtained a new personalized registration and set of plates during February or March?
 What if their registration was issued on March 25 or 26?
 Returning to our example, as of some (undetermined) early 1968 date it would make no sense to continue to issue plates with a 3-31-68 sticker that was soon to expire, so prior to the end of the 1967-68 registration year 3-31-68 stickers stopped being issued and 3-31-69 stickers were distributed instead.

 Back in the days when registrations were issued annually and their expiration was not staggered, motorists (especially those not prone to procrastinating) were aware of what was commonly referred to as a plate or sticker's "earliest display date."
 In most jurisdictions, plates and stickers could be displayed no earlier than one month prior to the beginning of their period of validity.
 In D.C. and most other places that used an April 1 to March 31 registration year, the earliest display date for plates and stickers was March 1.
 Therefore, we presume, stickers or plates for the upcoming new registration year were almost certainly issued as early as the earliest display date, and possibly before.
 For example, anyone that purchased a regular D.C. registration during March 1964 received a red-on-white plate marked 3-31-65, not a black-on-yellow plate marked 3-31-64.

 An article about the history of Washington, D.C. plates in a 1987 issue of the ALPCA Newsletter indicates that the second-issue personalized baseplate, with the city name embossed, was introduced at the beginning of Feb.
 1968.
-DCplates.com would have expected that prior to this time new vanity plates would have been issued with 3-31-68, not 3-31-69 stickers, preventing the distribution of plates with no indication of the issuing jurisdiction.
+DCplates.net would have expected that prior to this time new vanity plates would have been issued with 3-31-68, not 3-31-69 stickers, preventing the distribution of plates with no indication of the issuing jurisdiction.
 However, the same article clearly indicates that no-name plates were indeed issued, the presumption therefore being that 3-31-69 stickers were issued in conjunction with purchases of new personalized registrations for some period more than two months prior to the beginning of the registration year.
 For example, if we assume that new personalized registrations purchased during the first quarter of any year were issued with stickers (or plates) for the registration year to begin on April 1 of that year, then no-name plates were issued for one month, Jan.
 1968, after which plates with the embossed city name were issued.

 Second-Issue (1968) Baseplate